 Evelyn Waugh

 Evelyn Waugh (October 1903 – April 1966) was an English writer of novels, biographies, and travel books.
-His most famous books include the satire Decline and Fall and the Second World War trilogy Sword of Honour.
+His books include the satire Decline and Fall and the Second World War trilogy Sword of Honour.

 We interviewed biographer Selina Hastings to find out more about Waugh and the Bright Young Things.
 “At Oxford, for the first time Waugh had the freedom to do what he wanted, and unfortunately a lot of what he wanted to do was drink.”